Jcspoza/CMM_Python_uP_PicoW/CL31_Recursividad/readme.md

 ---

-TO DO :  Lista anidada / Palindromes / Quciksort
+TO DO :  del Tutorial 3 : Lista anidada / Palíndromos / Quciksort